openlexington/treatment-directory/README.md

 Has to be quick because most nurses don't have the time.
 They get paid for the time they spend with the client, they won't get paid for spending time at home working with a web site.

-A nurse might recognize a need and contact a social worker.
-Clients might contact a relative for help, others don't have that resource.
-So people just don't get help.
-Nurses are overworked.

 How do you convince a nurse or someone to use a tool that would still require time investment that they might not get paid for?
 Desire to help their patients.

 Nurses and social workers have eyes for different things, they see different problems.
 What's your blood pressure versus when was the last time someone cleaned.

-## What are pain points with the status quo?
+## What are problems with the status quo?

 Information is there but people who need it 1) don't know it exists, 2) can't get to it, 3) can't understand the paperwork or other things blocking them from getting what they need.